r-laher/Screensaver-Event-Handler/README.md

 <br />
 Limitations:<br />
 May experience page domain fault if trying to remove module while screensaver is actively drawing.
 Move mouse on framebuffer to produce black screen before running rmmod to prevent fault.<br />
 Currently displays black box that fills framebuffer upon keyboard/mouse input.
-If using as actual screensaver, would need to modify to actually return to program, rather than black display.
+If using as actual screensaver, would need to modify to return to program, rather than black display.